phillipian/SOTA-2022/README.md

-Contact me @ dakotacsk@protonmail.com or schang23@andover.edu if you have any questions regarding the code/logic.
+Contact @ schang23@andover.edu, cwang23@andover.edu, or djeong23@andover.edu if you have any questions regarding the code/logic.